lia-approves/qudit-circuits/BACKGROUND.md

 ## Important Disclaimer

-Images (including LaTex) will be visible regardless of color settings on most IDEs such as PyCharm and Visual Studio Code regardless of the theme color setting (ie: dark mode, high contrast, light mode, etc.).
+Images (including LaTeX) will be visible regardless of color settings on most IDEs such as PyCharm and Visual Studio Code regardless of the theme color setting (ie: dark mode, high contrast, light mode, etc.).
 However, light mode users may have issues viewing images if HTML div displaying is disabled